-The studies in the master’s programme in Electromagnetics, Fusion and Space Engineering are course-based.
+Studies in the master's programme in Electromagnetics, Fusion and Space Engineering are course-based.
 The academic year is divided into four study periods, and there are typically 2–3 courses running over a 10-week long study period.
-Mandatory courses are scheduled in the first two study periods of the programme, with the rest of the courses are offered as electives from a wide range of topics.
+Mandatory courses are scheduled in the first two study periods of the programme, with the rest of the courses offered as electives from a wide range of topics.

 Participate in the research